 - Cool completely on the trays before removing.

-- Store the cookies covered in a glass container at room temperature for up to 2 weeks.
+- Storage: Store these cookies covered in a glass container at room temperature for up to 2 weeks.